- Arrhenius

 example: HNO2 + H2O <---> NO2- + H3O+

 Each acid has a conjugate base and each base has a conjugate acid.
 These conjugate pairs only differ by a proton.
-In this example: HNO2 is the acid, H2O is the base, NO2- is the conj. base, and H3O+ is the conj. acid.
+In this example: HNO2 is the acid, H2O is the base, NO2- is the conj. base, and H3O+ is the conj. acid. - Lewis:

 acid: accepts an electron pair